 New architect in Tauranga: HMOA in the Bay of Plenty

-Jenny Duck has just been made an Associate of Herriot Melhuish O’Neill and established our Tauranga studio, previously working in the Christchurch office for over five years.
-We caught up with Jenny at her new office in the Bay.
+Jenny Duck has established our Tauranga studio, previously working in the Christchurch office for over five years.
+Wellington-based director John Melhuish works alongside Jenny to manage the Tauranga projects.
+We caught up with Jenny at her new office in the Bay ...

-Jenny, why the move to be an architect in Tauranga, a city where architectural design is perhaps not as valued as it could be ...
+Jenny, why the move to be a Tauranga architect - a city where architectural design is perhaps not so widely valued...

 We love it here!
 We live in an inner-city apartment in downtown Tauranga and enjoy the change in lifestyle this has brought.
 We wander into town for dinner, watch sport at the Domain and make the most of the public library, art gallery and theatre nearby.
 We enjoy the warmer temperatures and of course the beach, I’m hoping to learn to surf.